suzie13/Sushma_S_Chandra/projects/Speedy Motion Detection/index.md

         body: "
         Machine learning can be used for object similarity <br>
         Eliminate shadow tracking <br>
-        Use other technique like edge detection like OpenCV Canny Edge Detection Instead of bounding boxes, obtain object shapes by using segmentation techniques
+        Use other technique like edge detection like OpenCV Canny Edge Detection <br>
+        Instead of bounding boxes, obtain object shapes by using segmentation techniques
         <br>
         <br>